Request For Information

 - Assessment & Valuation sends approximately 3,500 requests each year.

-- The goal of this project is to reduce waste and create efficiencies by mailing less paper by making the forms downloadable and helpful guides available here.
+- The goal of this project is to reduce waste and create efficiencies by making the forms and helpful guides available online.

-*While it is 2022, the data we are collecting is for fiscal year 2021
+*Please note, while it is 2023, the data we are collecting is for fiscal year 2022

 Helpful Guides to assist you with filling out your specific form: